Unpledged elector

 In United States presidential elections, an unpledged elector is a person nominated to stand as an elector but who has not pledged to support any particular presidential or vice presidential candidate, and is free to vote for any candidate when elected a member of the Electoral College.
 Presidential elections are indirect, with voters in each state choosing electors on Election Day in November, and these electors choosing the president and vice president of the United States in December.
-Electors in practice have since the 19th century almost always agreed in advance to vote for a particular candidate — that is, they are said to have been pledged to that candidate.
+Electors in practice have since the 19th century almost always agreed in advance to vote for a particular candidate – that is, they are said to have been pledged to that candidate.
 In several elections in the 20th century, however, competitive campaigns were mounted by candidates who made no pledge to any presidential nominee before the election.
 These anomalies largely arose from fissures within the Democratic Party over the issues of civil rights and segregation.
 No serious general election campaign has been mounted to elect unpledged electors in any state since 1964.

 An unpledged elector is distinct from a faithless elector who pledges their vote for a particular candidate before the election but ultimately votes for someone else or fails to vote at all.

 Constitutional background

 When the United States Constitution was written, the Founding Fathers intended the Electoral College to be a truly deliberative body whose members would choose a president (and vice president, after 1800) based on their own preferences.
 They also left the method for selecting the electors for each state to the discretion of that state's legislature.
 Other than the implied expectation that the electors vote for candidates who are constitutionally qualified to serve as president and vice president, the Constitution otherwise places no restriction on the behavior of the electors, and assumes that each is an independent agent.

 The system worked without much controversy for the first two presidential elections in which George Washington was the unanimous choice for president and electors' opinions diverged only on the choice for vice president, which was widely seen to be an unimportant post.
-Washington was not a member of any political party, and had hoped they would not be formed.
+Washington was not a member of any political party, and had hoped they would not form.
 Nevertheless, "Federalist" and "Anti-Federalist" factions quickly coalesced in the United States Congress.